 Please do note that I am not saying that all other banks (or other public sector banks) are bad.
 Nothing like that.
 It’s just that these are very large and very important banks which the government will go to its limits to ensure that they don’t go bad.
 Risks are still there.
 But lesser in these banks.
 And how safe are fixed deposits in all other nationalized banks in general?
 Pretty safe I will say.
 Not trying to create any panic via this article.
 Just trying to highlight the various points one should consider while picking banks for FDs.

 Since we are talking about deposits, you should also know that the Deposit Insurance and Credit Guarantee Corporation (DICGC), which is an RBI subsidiary, insures your deposits with all commercial and cooperative banks.
 Yes.
 But not all of your deposits.
-The DICGC will compensate you only up to Rs 5 lac for all your deposits and savings in various accounts in any one bank.
+The DICGC will compensate you only up to Rs 5 lakh for all your deposits and savings in various accounts in any one bank.
 That’s it.
-This limit was recently enhanced in 2020 Budget from the earlier deposit insurance limit was just Rs 1 lac.
+This limit was recently enhanced in 2020 Budget from the earlier deposit insurance limit was just Rs 1 lakh.
+That is current limit is Rs 5 lakh insurance from DICGC.
+You can read more about deposit insurance on DICGC’s website using this link and also on RBI’s website having FAQs on the topic.

 Now I understand that for many it’s not possible to just stick with these 3 banks.
-You may have your problems or compulsions.
-So few more points to consider:
+You may have problems or compulsions.
+So a few more points to consider:

 - You can also spread money across family members to use the Rs 5 lac insurance angle for each one instead of just one person.